 Given the forest certification and due diligence systems implemented, we are confident that our woodfibre is legally sourced and avoids and/or mitigates for negative impacts to ecologically important forest areas, threatened or endangered species and their habitats, and does not originate from forests in which high conservation values are threatened by management activities.

 Sappi’s woodfibre procurement commitments are stated in the Sappi Group Woodfibre Procurement Policy.
 Tree species identified as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) are neither utilised nor imported.
 Sappi complies with the U.S. Lacey Act, EU Timber Regulation, Australian Illegal Logging Prohibition Regulation, and other regional legality requirements.
-Across the group, approximately 75% of woodfibre supplied to our mills is certified, and we strive to increase the amount of woodfibre originating from certified forests.
-Our timber plantations in South Africa are both FSC- and PEFC-certified.
+Across the group, more than 75% of woodfibre supplied to our mills is certified, and we strive to increase the amount of woodfibre originating from certified forests.
+Our timber plantations in South Africa are both FSC and PEFC certified.